aopell/DiscordBot/README.md

 # DiscordBot
-A bot for discord written using Discord.NET
+A bot for discord written using Discord.NET.
+Includes a custom command framework.